 assessment for students with disabilities, including instructions and guidelines.

-- A Summary of Performance form to be completed prior to the student exiting high school when graduating or aging out.
+Summary of Performance form to be completed prior to the student exiting high school when graduating or aging out.